Bennyhwanggggg/WhatBot/readme.txt

 Setup, build and run instruction

 Prerequisites:
-- Python 3.5 or above version installed
+- Python 3.5 or above version installed.
+If you do not have this, install instruction here: https://www.python.org/downloads/
-- npm 6 or above version installed
+- npm 6 or above version installed.
+If you do not have this, install instruction here: https://www.npmjs.com/get-npm

+Build and Run:
 To run the whole system locally, a `Makefile` has being created.
 In this folder run:

 Make